hoechstleistungshaartrockner/xitkit/README.md

 ### :warning: Prerequisites

 - Python 3.14+
-- Micromamba or Conda (recommended)
+- Micromamba or Conda (recommended but not necessary)

 ### :gear: Setup